What is the Dow Jones index?

 Movement of the Dow Jones index in the last years

-A variety of stock related factors can affect the value of the US 30 index because it is a price-weighted index tracking the performance of some of the largest stocks in the US.
+A variety of stock-related factors can affect the value of the US30 index because it is a price-weighted index tracking the performance of some of the largest stocks in the US.
 Also, factors affecting overall economic activity can place additional pressure on the value.
-Hence, traders should closely monitor for events which may affect stock prices along with the US economic data and the political situations.
+Traders should closely monitor for events which may affect stock prices along with the US economic data and the political situations.

-US 30 trading can be performed with different types of instruments or assets.
-Choose the one that provides liquidity, low costs, swift execution and focus on your strategy to trade US 30.
+US30 trading can be performed with different types of instruments or assets.
+Choose the method that suits you best; providing liquidity, low costs, swift execution, and focus on your strategy to trade US30.

-You can use futures contracts to trade Dow Jones.
-With them, you lock down the price of the asset and you have a defined expiration date.
-But fixing your price for a predefined period means that you do not have a high degree of flexibility to capture a trading opportunity that may arise until the expiration date.
-Moreover, US 30 trading with futures means that you cannot liquidate a portion of your position as you need to wait for the expiration date, or you can close the overall position by entering into the opposite contract.
-Hence, futures contracts may be a complicated trading instrument.
+You can use futures contracts to trade Dow Jones, locking down the price of the asset and you have a defined expiration date.
+But fixing your price for a predefined period means that you do not have a high degree of flexibility to capture a trading opportunity that may only arise at the expiration date.
+Trading index futures also means that you cannot liquidate a portion of your position as you need to wait for the expiration date, or you can close the overall position by entering into the opposite contract.
+Futures contracts can be a complicated trading instrument.

 Tokenised assets and tokenised commodities are instruments that enable you to profit by opening positions with assets or commodities without owning them.
 The tokenised assets are created by Currency.com leveraged trading platform with a technology that ensures an easy recording and execution of transactions, elimination of intermediaries and enhancement of safety.
 With the blockchain technology, Currency.com creates tokens that imitate the performance of the underlying assets and enable traders to speculate on the price movements of the reference asset.